emmajanedrews/base-template/_posts/2018-03-23-the-emerald-coast-market-continues-to-improve.md

 In Miramar Beach, we had a 5% increase in condo and townhome sales and a 10% increase in price per square foot for residential homes.

 **North Santa Rosa Beach is where I live and it’s one of the best areas for residential living.** You can avoid most of the traffic year-round, and you’re close to lots of stores, dining, and other amenities.
-We have some beautiful bayou and bayfront properties in this area.&nbsp;
+We have some beautiful bayou and bayfront properties in this area.

 Another great reason to love North Santa Rosa Beach is because we had a 25% increase in our average price in homes from 2016 to 2017.
 That’s a phenomenal level of appreciation.
 The overall sales volume is up just 4%, but the increase in price is fantastic.